jgravelle/webp2png/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+Please mention J. Gravelle in your code and documentation if you use any of this.
+He's kind of full of himself...

 ## Contact